-The Academic Program Review (APR) is designed to address the quality, viability, and productivity of efforts in the following areas: teaching and learning, scholarship, general education (undergraduate programs); diversity, educational, and administrative support services; and research and community/public service.
-Program reviews involve analysis of both quantitative and qualitative data and demonstrate that this evidence is used for progressive improvement and adjustment of the program in the context of the Institute's strategic plan and in response to findings and recommendations of the review.
+The Academic Program Review (APR) is designed to address the quality, viability, and productivity of efforts in the following areas: teaching and learning, scholarship, general education (for undergraduate programs), and community/public service.
+Program reviews involve analysis of both quantitative and qualitative data and demonstrate that it makes judgments about the future of academic programs.

-Through the APR process, Georgia Tech conducts a strategic evaluation of each of its academic programs on a regular cycle not to exceed every seven years.
+Through the APR process, Georgia Tech conducts a strategic evaluation of each of its academic programs on a regular cycle not to exceed every seven years for undergraduate programs and every ten years for graduate programs.
 The multi-year schedule of all Georgia Tech APR reviews may be accessed at https://academiceffectiveness.gatech.edu/program-review.